Robert RoseFounder & Chief Troublemaker

 “Marketing is telling the world you’re a rock star.
 Content Marketing is showing the world you are one.”

-As an Associate Partner with USWebCKS/marchFirst, Robert developed strategic online initiatives for numerous startups, as well as larger enterprises such as Sony, Amgen and Warner Brothers.
+As an Associate Partner with USWebCKS/marchFirst, Robert developed strategic online initiatives for numerous startups, as well as larger enterprises such as ABC, Sony, Amgen and Warner Brothers.
 In 2001, as Vice President, Strategic Planning for Ignited Minds; an advertising agency, Robert advised numerous diverse clientele such as the U.S. Army, Activision and Intuit.

 From 2002 to 2009, Robert served as Chief Marketing Officer for CrownPeak – a software as a service company focused on Web content solutions for online marketers, leading the company’s marketing and product development efforts.

 Have you seen the trailer for the new Dune movie?
 It opens like trailers for most blockbuster films.
 Our hero, played by Timothée Chalamet, is clearly in for an adventure of grand scale.
 Dramatic music swells as he’s shown a dangerous path.
 As the trailer starts to pick up the pace, the music changes to

 One of the most interesting challenges in content marketing is that, unlike campaigns, platforms that attract audiences must be built over time.
 The potential for failure is there.
 But, because content marketing programs are designed for the long run, deciding to stop them is often a dramatic, painful, political process.
 A marketing leader at a

 Did you catch that?
 In a series of announcements over the past few weeks, the data giants and surveillance capitalists have surrendered.
 Oh sure, most of them are still hungry for all of your data all of the time.
 But they’ve quietly given up repeating the absurd fairy tale that most people are entirely happy